 It makes sense.

-They all started at Level 5.
-I suggested Level 4, but they wouldn’t hear of it.
-They’ve agreed to work through the Book 4 flashcards as a compromise.
 (This is what learner-directed learning looks like – children have an informed opinion, and are not afraid to argue for it.
 Vociferously.
 But they then work extra-hard to prove themselves right, so I really don’t mind).

 I’m pleased to report that months later the knowledge is still sticking, and all three have vastly improved their spelling.
 Without stress, huge hours, or endless drilling.